 In August 2020, the Green Party in the Australian Capital Territory (ACT) committed to supporting the introduction of regulated psychedelic therapies as part of its drug law reform election platform.
 Although the changes to the Therapeutic Goods Administration (TGA) at the start of the year were not honoured, more money is going towards research that could provide evidence for allowing the therapeutic use of psilocybin in Australia.

-This effort is greatly assisted by the recent AU$15 million competitive grant that was launched in March 2021, only weeks after the Therapeutic Goods Administration (TGA) had rejected access for mental health professionals to use psychedelics.
-The money will be used to fund clinical trials in Australia with psilocybin, MDMA and other psychedelics.
+This effort is greatly assisted by the recent AU$15 million Medical Research Future Fund (MRFF), a competitive grant that was launched in January 2022.
+The money will be used to fund seven clinical trials in Australia with psilocybin, MDMA and other psychedelics.

 The largest of the grants, more than $3.8 million, will go to two research teama at the University of Sydney.
 One group, led by Kirsten Morley from the Faculty of Medicine and Health and will examine the efficacy of MDMA-assisted therapy to treat combined alcohol use disorder and PTSD.
 The group have been awarded funding to conduct a trial exploring the effects of psilocybin-assisted therapy for the eating disorder anorexia nervosa.